datduong/word2vec2compareGenes/README.md

 The entire trained model is here https://drive.google.com/open?id=0BzSj4Ecl_7R8T1VJTlhfR09wdlE

 This link above also contains a simple Python interface.
 Please read the Readme.txt in that link.
-The trained model require Python library "gensim".
+To view the trained model, you must use Python library "gensim".